We Ship Our Bareroot Plants To Everyone Nationwide.

 Helpful Gardening Tips

 Witch Hazel Shrub is a beautiful addition to any garden.
 When other plants are preparing for their winter sleep, common witch hazel awakens in a burst of gold foliage and yellow, orange, and red flowers.
 These flowers have a spidery appearance.
 The leaves are oval and around 4 inches in length.
-The eastern variant of witch hazel most often blooms near the end of winter around mid-January.
+The eastern variant of the plant most often blooms near the end of winter around mid-January.

 Both options offer fragrant and beautiful foliage.
-The fragrance of witch hazel is a pleasant mix of spicy and herbal.
-Witch hazel reaches maturity after a year of growth.
+The fragrance of the plant is a pleasant mix of spicy and herbal.
+The plant reaches maturity after a year of growth.
 They have a unique method of seed dispersal where the seed pods explode with an audible pop and fling the seeds up to 40 ft away.
 Many species of birds enjoy these seeds as food.
 Bees hunting for food late in the season are also attracted to this fragrant bloomer.
 Witch hazel's history and medicinal uses make for good conversation topics.
 The twigs of the tree were used as dowsing rods by the early settlers of the Americas.
 Its leaves and bark were boiled and used as an astringent and beauty product by Native Americans.
 Witch hazel is still used in the same fashion by many people today.
 This makes it particularly favorite among herbalists for their gardens, but the average person can still enjoy the beauty and fragrance of this shrub.
 The whimsical witch hazel is sure to brighten up any fall or winter day.
 These deciduous shrubs grow to a height of 10-25 ft tall at a growth rate of 1-2 ft per year.
-Pruning this shrub shortly after it flowers will keep growth minimal if space is an issue.
+Pruning this shrub shortly after its flowers will keep growth minimal if space is an issue.
 The spread of this shrub can reach around 12 ft.
 They perform best in an area that receives at least 4 hours of sunlight.

 The H. Virginiana variety was previously introduced as a garden shrub when imported from the American colonies.
 However, the H. Mollis has become more common, and the H. Virginiana is rarely seen in nurseries nowadays.
-The witch hazel plant is most widely known for its extract, which is a common, over-the-counter household product that used for a variety of medicinal purposes.
-Insect bites, psoriasis, eczema, ingrown nails, and prevention of dry skin are a few conditions for which extracts of witch-hazel used.
+The plant is most widely known for its extract, which is a common, over-the-counter household product used for a variety of medicinal purposes.
+Insect bites, psoriasis, eczema, ingrown nails, and prevention of dry skin are a few conditions for which extracts of witch-hazel are used.
 The leaves and bark of the witch hazel shrub used as a cooling agent in cosmetics, creams, and salves.